 Not all trail shoes are created equal, so we broke things down by what matters most – traction, comfort, weight, durability, breathability, and responsiveness.
 We tested and compared them all to show you which models truly rise to the top.

-The best bang for your buck are the Brooks Cascadia 18 and the Saucony Peregrine 15.
-They are a similar price point and both offer a stellar blend of durability, comfort, and traction.
-These shoes are a great place to start if you’ve got an eye on your budget but want excellent all-around running shoes with a classic design and versatility from city to trail to backcountry.
+The best bang for your buck is the Saucony Peregrine 16.
+It was one of the most affordable shoes on our list, and one of the top performers thanks to a stellar blend of durability, comfort, and traction.
+The Peregrines are a great place to start if you’ve got an eye on your budget but want excellent all-around running shoes with a classic design and versatility from the city to the trail to the backcountry.

-We also highly recommend the HOKA Torrent 4 and the Altra Lone Peak 9.
-The Torrents are a comfortable shoe that’s excellent for everything training to long runs, and the Lone Peak 9s are a good choice for zero-drop enthusiasts that want a blend of comfort and traction.
+We also highly recommend the Hoka Torrent 4 and the Altra Lone Peak 9.
+The Torrents are a comfortable shoe that’s excellent for everything from daily training to long runs, and the Lone Peak 9s are a good choice for zero-drop enthusiasts who want a blend of comfort and traction.
 The downside of these?
 They aren’t as durable as pricier models.

-Finally, we think the Nnormal Kjerag is a great value.
-Yes, it is by far the priciest shoe we tested, but you get exactly what you pay for: a performance running shoe that’s built to last.
-At over 800 miles of testing, these shoes are only just starting to wear down, making them a smart investment and an outstanding value compared to less expensive shoes that would have blown out 400 miles earlier.
+Finally, we think the Mount to Coast T1 and Nnormal Kjerag 02 are a great value.
+Yes, they are on the higher end of the price spectrum of shoes on our list.
+But you get exactly what you pay for: a performance running shoe that’s built to last.
+We put over 800 miles of testing on the Kjerags, and they are only just starting to wear down, making them a smart investment and outstanding value compared to less expensive shoes that would have blown out after 400 miles.
+While we haven’t put that many on the T1s, we’ve put close to 500 miles on the Mount to Coast H1s, and they’re still going very strong.

-The top performer for comfort?
-The North Face Vective Enduris 4.
-It’s a cushy, foam- forward running shoe that offers hours of comfortable movement on most terrain.
-The forgiving mesh uppers and maximalist foam cushioning blends a springy feel with a soft design that thrives from smooth city routes to challenging, rocky summit pushes – and works for most foot shapes, too.
+When it comes to comfort, the Brooks Ghost Trail and The North Face Vectiv Enduris 4 are our top picks.
+They are both cushy, foam-forward running shoes that offer hours of easy movement on most terrain.
+The forgiving mesh uppers and maximalist foam cushioning of both shoes blend a springy feel with a soft design that thrives from smooth city routes to challenging, rocky summit pushes.
+Following the Ghost Trail and Vectiv Enduris 4 is the Saucony Peregrine 16.

-Next, we have a tie between two very different shoes: the Topo Athletic Ultraventure 4 and the HOKA Speedgoat 6.
-Ultraventure 4s rank highly thanks to an airy, breathable upper and a huge toe box that allows for natural flexion.
-They also have an outstanding, sensitive lacing system for dialing in the perfect fit and our testing finds the heel cuff soft and comfy all day long.
+Then, we have a tie between two very different shoes: the Topo Athletic Ultraventure 4 and the HOKA Speedgoat 7.
+The Ultraventure 4s rank highly thanks to an airy, breathable upper and a huge toe box that allows for natural flexion.
+Despite the firmer feel in this updated version, the Speedgoat 7 still ranks highly for comfort with plenty of cushioning and a sensitive lacing system.

-To find the winners for traction, we spent day after day grinding up muddy climbs, cruising tight singletrack, and dancing over wet rocks.
+We spent day after day grinding up muddy climbs, cruising tight singletrack, and dancing over wet rocks to find the best traction in the bunch.
 Some shoes gripped on all surfaces – others, not so much.
-Traction is about feeling in control and getting reliable footing no matter where we were running, and these are the winners.
+Traction is about feeling in control and getting a reliable footing, no matter where we are running, and these are the winners.

 The Salomon Speedcross 6 is the top dog thanks to an unusual tread pattern compared to most shoes .
 With Chevron lugs that are set further apart than most, the Speedcross performs well on flat trails, uphills, and downhills.
 It effectively kept us from slipping in most terrain, but these things really shine on muddy and mucky terrain where the lugs easily shed debris and give continuous contact with the ground.